AstraLuma/lumami.biz/pages/salt-setup.md

 One of the things we do is to have salt "take over" much of the configuration we set out above.

-When copying the code below to SLS files, be sure to watch dependencies.
+When copying the code below to the SLS file, be sure to watch dependencies.

 ### Basic installation
 This is where we manage core packages and such.